 People learn faster and better when they control the speed of learning.
-In most classrooms, it’s the teacher who controls the material.
-So it’s important for GED students to determine their own learning speed, and to devise methods or a study plan that accommodate that speed.
+In most classrooms, it's the teacher who controls the material.
+So it's important for GED test students to determine their own learning speed, and to devise methods or a study plan that accommodate that speed.

-GED classes online can help you learn at the right speed.
+GED test classes online can help you learn at the right speed.
 Self-guided study is a good way to control the speed and pace of learning.
-But when you’re doing an online GED class, it’s important to make study a habit.
+But when you're doing an online GED test class, it's important to make study a habit.
 You can set aside short periods for studying each day, or study for longer periods two to three times a week.
-Try a free GED class.
+Try a free GED test class.

 In classroom situations, it's more difficult to control the speed of learning since instructors follow lesson plans.
 Talking to the instructor will probably help.
 Perhaps you need to move more quickly through information or need a mentor or student supporter to help when you need more time than the rest of the class.
 Some students may learn better by moving more quickly through material, while others need extra time.
 Probably, you need a mix of pacing depending on what you're learning.
 Whatever your personal pace is, it doesn't mean you're good or bad at learning.
 It's simply the speed where your learning works best.

 Once a student understands that they need to control their own learning-and the speed in which it takes place-learning is almost always easier.
 They can then identify the most comfortable speed, and consequently, learn faster and learn more.